szabgab/perlmaven.com/sites/en/pages/stdin-in-scalar-and-list-context.md

 The relevant part is that we read from STDIN and assign to a scalar variable `$name`.

-If we run this script, it will print "Please type in your name: " and then it will wait till we press <b>ENTER</b>.
+If we run this script, it will print "Please type in your name: " and then it will wait till we press **ENTER**.
 Then it will take everything we type, including the ENTER at the end, and assign it to the `$name` variable.
 `chomp` will eliminate the trailing newlines.